 You may have heard the term used before and been confused, but “Utilization Ratio” isn’t a complicated concept.
 Although it’s a structural engineering term, it also applies to the material handling industry and pallet racks.
-In this article, we’ll explain what it is, when and where it’s used, and how it’s determined.

 What is Utilization Ratio?